Who runs this service?

 Reports and updates

-Except in exceptional circumstances, we do not delete reports or updates made through FixMyStreet.
-Historic FixMyStreet reports provide an invaluable resource for researchers into the quantity and type of street problems made across the UK during the years the site has been running.
+Except in exceptional circumstances, reports or updates made through this site or FixMyStreet are not deleted.
+Historic reports provide an invaluable resource for researchers into the quantity and type of street problems made across the UK during the years the site has been running.
 This research can help inform civic planners, developers, coders, historians and social scientists, among others.

-Therefore, if you ask for a report to be removed, in most cases we will instead invite you to anonymise it, so that there is no public connection between the content and your name.
-You can anonymise reports singly, or in bulk, by logging in to your account and clicking on the ‘“Hide your name” link beside the time and date of your report.
+Therefore, if you ask for a report to be removed, in most cases you will instead be invited to anonymise it, so that there is no public connection between the content and your name.
+You can anonymise reports singly, or in bulk, by logging in to your account on either this site or on fixmystreet.com and clicking on the ‘“Hide your name” link beside the time and date of your report.
 From here you may anonymise this report or all reports you have made.

 Your personal information

-As well as your report or update appearing on the FixMyStreet website, your details, including name and email address, are stored in our admin system.
+As well as your report or update appearing on this site and the FixMyStreet website, your details, including name and email address, are stored in FixMyStreet’s admin system.

-If you submit a report but do not click on the confirmation email, your report will not be sent to the council; however, the report and your details remain in our system and are accessible to site administrators.
+If you submit a report but do not click on the confirmation email, your report will not be sent or published; however, the report and your details remain in our system and are accessible to site administrators.

 Your right to object